 When can I stop worrying about dry socket?

-Dry socket is the most common complication patients experience after having teeth extracted.
+Dry socket is the most common complication patients experience after having teeth extracted; it means that bone was exposed because of an absent blood clot and can be quite painful.
 The good news is that you can help prevent dry socket if you avoid certain activities.
 These include smoking, harsh rinsing, drinking hot beverages, and using straws.

 Once your mouth has completely healed, you can stop worrying about the dreaded dry socket.

-By now, you've discovered that you shouldn't drinks from straws for at least the first 24 hours following your dental surgery, but it's even better to wait a few days.
+By now, you've discovered that you shouldn't drink from straws for at least the first 24 hours following your dental surgery, but it's even better to wait a few days.

 After your oral surgery, it's important to follow the directions your dentist gives you so that you can make sure you have a safe and speedy recovery.
 Your dentist will instruct you to avoid drinking from straws, but also other activities that involve a suction motion, like smoking cigarettes or forceful rinsing.

 The first step to properly healing is forming a blood clot over the extraction site.
-Everything you do for the next week or couple of weeks will be focused on maintaining that clot so that it does not become dislodged.
-This is important because the clot is what protects your bone and nerves after oral surgery.
+Everything you do for the next week or a couple of weeks will be focused on maintaining that clot so that it does not become dislodged.
+This is important because the clot protects your bone and nerves after oral surgery.

 So, to summarize—